coleifer/peewee/docs/peewee/playhouse.rst

 database, you will need to call :py:meth:`~Database.connect` and :py:meth:`~Database.close` as you would with any other database instance.

-When your application is ready to terminate, use the :py:meth:`~SqliteQueueDatabase.stop` method to shut down the worker threads.
+When your application is ready to terminate, use the :py:meth:`~SqliteQueueDatabase.stop` method to shut down the worker thread.
 If there was a backlog of work, then this method will block until all pending work is finished (though no new work is allowed).

 .. code-block:: python